Skip to main content

 InputCommentsDefault

-Product URLA URL of a publicly-accessible webpage for this product.
+Product URLThe URL of a publicly-accessible webpage for this product.
 May only be set if type=good.

 ShippableWhen true, this product can be shipped (i.e., physical goods).false

-ActiveWhen true, the object is currently active in your platform.false
+ActiveWhen true, the object is currently active and available on the platform.false

 Product ImagesFor each list item, provide a URL for the image of the product.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

 ValuesThe names of optional fields and their values to use when creating/updating a record.
-For example, if you have a custom configured field that is not represented as an input, here you are able to specify its key and assign it a value.
+For example, if a custom configured field is not represented as an input, here its key can be specified along with an assigned value.

 Product Caption(DEPRECATED) A short one-line description of the product, meant to be displayable to the customer.
 May only be set if type=good.